wix-incubator/wixmedia-python/README.md

 Managing media files includes user-repository metadata and media-collections service.
 Result of processing media files, such as resized images, encoded audio or transcoded video, are stored in Google Cloud Storage.

+The Wix Media Python SDK is a Python wrapper, which provides easier access to the Wix Media Plaform APIa and services.

 ## Setup ##

 Installing wixmedia-python package is as simple as adding it to your project's include path.